Equivariant geometry of odd-dimensional complete intersections of two quadrics: Actions and invariants

 Let $\Br_G(X)$ denote the equivariant Brauer group of $X$, following Fr\"ohlich and Wall \cite{FW1,FW2}.
 It parametrizes Azumaya algebras $\cA \rightarrow X$ with $G$-action, compatible with the action on $X$ and linear over the fibers.
+(Azumaya algebras over commutative rings are direct generalizations of central simple algebras over fields.)
 We mod out by those of the form $\End(\cE)$, where $\cE$ is a $G$-equivariant locally-free sheaf on $X$.
 It may be computed with a Hochschild-Serre type spectral sequence cf.~\cite[\S 4]{FW2}, with graded pieces